An = Anum: History of god lists in ancient Mesopotamia

-No god lists are known from between the end of the Early Dynastic period and the late third or early second millennium BCE, when the so-called "Weidner list" has been compiled, though it is assumed that they were still being created through the second half of the third millennium BCE and examples simply have yet to be discovered.
+No god lists are known from between the end of the Early Dynastic period and the late third or early second millennium BCE, when the so-called "Weidner list" was compiled, though it is assumed that they were still being created through the second half of the third millennium BCE and examples simply have yet to be discovered.
 The arrangement of deities in the Weidner list does not appear to follow any specific principles, and it has been proposed that it was the result of compiling various shorter lists together.
 Copies are known from many locations in historical Babylonia and Assyria, as well as from Emar, Ugarit and Amarna.
 The list was still in circulation in the late first millennium BCE.

-Some versions contain additional columns with explanations of the names.
+While the earliest god lists only had a single column, over the course of the second millennium BCE a two column format became the norm, possibly due to decrease in familiarity with Sumerian, which after the Ur III period survived only as a liturgical and scholarly language, necessitating the addition of explanations in Akkadian.
+For example, later copies of the Weidner god list at times contain additional columns with explanations of the names.
 A copy from Ugarit adds columns listing Ugaritic and Hurrian deities.

-In the Old Babylonian period, god lists were often the product of strictly local scribal traditions, and distinct ones are known from Nippur, Isin, Uruk, Susa, Mari and perhaps Ur.
-Each of these lists most likely documented only the hierarchy of deities recognized in the respective localities.
+In the Old Babylonian period, god lists were often the product of strictly local scribal traditions, and distinct ones are known from Nippur, Isin, Uruk, Susa, Mari and possibly Ur.
+These local lists show a growing tendency to organize deities based on theological, rather than lexical, considerations.
+Each of them most likely documented the hierarchy of deities recognized in the respective localities.
 Fragments of many further god lists are known, chiefly from Assyrian copies, but their origin and scope are not fully understood.
 Some of them focus on geographical distribution on deities, and mention many foreign gods as a result.

-While it was common to arrange the names of gods in lists, no analogous scholarly practice is attested for demons, and the incantation series Utukku Lemnutu outright states demons were not counted in the "census of Heaven and Earth", indicating the reasons behind this might have been theological.
+While it was common to arrange the names of gods in lists, no analogous scholarly practice is attested for demons, and the incantation series Utukku Lemnutu outright states they were not counted in the "census of Heaven and Earth", indicating the reasons behind this might have been theological.